Catenscia/MxOps/docs/source/user_documentation/scenario.md

 # Scenario

-`Scenario` are an environment in which the results of `step` executions can be stored locally on your computer.
-This allows to execute identical `Scenes` on different contracts in the **same** network and it is also essential to use these results at a later time (for example to upgrade a contract).
+`Scenario` are virtual context separate contract interactions and in which the results of `step` executions can be stored locally on your computer.
+This allows to execute identical `Scenes` on different contracts in the **same** network.

 ## Structure